Massachusetts Hockey Says 'Severe' Ref Shortage Is Due To Abuse From Parents, Coaches And Players

 “These are just a few examples of what is going on every weekend,” Mass Hockey said.
 “The constant harassment over calls, over the split-second decisions they are making on the ice has taken its toll.”

+“I think there’s intense pressure on kids to succeed, and if a ref gets in the way, it’s not the kid’s fault; they take it out on the official calling it,” said Binda.
+He said the goal is to make sure each and every player gets to play the next game.

+“I think parents sometimes have a hard time getting out of their kids’ shoes.
+They are invested and some take it too far,” said Megan Murphy.

-The organization urged parents take steps to correct their behaviors, and asked them to talk to their children about doing the same.
+The organization urged parents to take steps to correct their behaviors and asked them to talk to their children about doing the same.

 Anyone found abusing officials will be subject to discipline that can include being suspended or banned from attending games.